 Successful applicants are admitted to the program with Classified admission status.

 Students should advance to candidacy as early as possible.
 For advancement to candidacy (Clear Admission status), students must:

-All students must complete thirty-three (33) units of upper-division and graduate level courses, of which twenty-four (24) units must be at the 500/600 level.
-Students who complete a master's thesis or project must enroll in six (6) additional units while completing the culminating experience.
-For all students, at least twenty-four (24) units must be completed in residency.
+All students must complete a minimum of thirty‑three (33) units of upper‑ division and graduate level courses, of which twenty‑one (21) units must be at the 500/600 level.
+At least twenty-four (24) units must be completed in residency.
 With consent of the student's advisor and after following procedures for course equivalencies, students may count up to six (6) units of previously taken graduate courses toward the degree.
-A student who completes a thesis or project may potentially count up to nine (9) units of previously taken graduate courses toward the degree.

 1. Core courses (6 units)

 Take three courses in one area:

 Choose one course from the SCAE 566-568 series for international contexts or from the SCAE 560-562 series for urban contexts.

 4. Electives (6 units)